Dawnflash/binance-trading-helper/README.md

 The script supports the following sell types to sell your coin with profit (default type is chosen with `DEFAULT_SELL_TYPE`):

 * `LIMIT` only allows limit/OCO sell orders to be made.
 You are limited by Binance's percentual limits which the script calculates after buying your base coins.
 A limit/OCO sell will be made at the prices defined by your `STOP_LEVEL` and `PROFIT` or adjusted to meet Binance's limits.
 Market sells won't be attempted.
 OCO orders will be placed if you set `DEFAULT_STOP_LEVEL` higher than -100.
 The important takeaway is that your profit and loss limits may be adjusted to meet Binance's rules!
 The adjustment only occurs right after buying, so a sell either executes immediately or fails.
 Use this sell type for comfortable low to moderate volatility scenarios and day trading.
 In a very high volatility scenario your maker order might be skipped and you may even net a bigger loss than you'd wish to accept.
-If the `BAILOUT` feature is enabled
 * `MARKET` only allows market sell orders to be made.
 You are **not** limited by Binance's profit limits but there is no guarantee that you get the profit you desire.
 The script makes a market sell if the last traded price exceeds your target profit or the expected loss drops below your `STOP_LEVEL`.
 You can additionally use the `BAILOUT` feature (see [Bailout](#bailout)) to get out fast.
 This sell type is safer for very high volatility markets but requires your attention.
-Monitor the price updates in the script's output and snipe your profit!

 ## Binance order limits